UsabilityEngineering/ux-portfolio-acderosas/j01/README.md

 ## Conclusions

 The positives: The app provides a much more stable experience than running on my phone since my PC has decent specs...
 Shortcuts to Android apps...
-THere is an option to disable ads but
+There is an option to disable ads but I don't do that so I can support the app.

 The negatives: Setting up the app player took some time.
 If a person not experienced with emulation were to set this app up they would encounter problems...
 The app can be unstable at times and there are certain apps that haven't fully been optimized to the player...
 A little annoying that some apps have to be on a different versions of BlueStacks (5 vs X)...